 After considering the feedback received, and assessing procurement objectives, the port authority has decided to move forward with a two-phased procurement approach.

 Details of the procurement approach:

 First, a contractor will be selected through a design-build (DB) approach to build the new landmass and marine structures needed for the project.
 Then, approximately three years prior to the anticipated start of terminal operations, the terminal operator will be selected to build, equip and operate the new terminal through a terminal concession (TC) procurement.

-Over the coming months, we plan to engage with design-build contractors to gather additional feedback.
-We anticipate releasing an RFQ for the design-build contractor in the first half of 2021.
-However, this will be dependent on a variety of factors such as the timing of a government decision and other environmental and regulatory permitting.
+Over the coming months, we plan to engage with design-build contractors and other relevant parties to gather additional feedback.
+We anticipate releasing an RFQ for the design-build contractor in mid-2021; however, the timing of this will be dependent on a variety of factors such as the timing of a government decision and other environmental and regulatory permitting.

 Sign-up here to receive updates on the status of project procurement.